kntrl-auth/kntrl-auth-server/Readme.md

 whatever you want with this.

 Self-hosted Kntrl server (that you download from releases page) is proprietary, you're not allowed to modify or sell it;
-you can use it for any kind of software but not for Software as a Service.
+you can use it for any kind of software, but you are not allowed to use it for Software as a Service.

-#### Is app sources available anywhere?
+#### Is the app sources available anywhere?

 Right now no sources provided, but likely the app will be open sourced in the near future.